About the Office of Continuing Medical Education

 The University of California, San Francisco Office of Continuing Medical Education offers educational opportunities for physicians, nurses, physician assistants, pharmacists, dentists, and allied health care professionals to improve their practices through a comprehensive selection of continuing education activities.

-UCSF offers over 200 CME activities in most medical specialties serving over 35,000 participants each year
+We provide over 200 CME activities in most medical specialties serving over 35,000 participants annually.

-UCSF is accredited by the Accreditation Council for Continuing Medical Education (ACCME (link is external)) to provide continuing medical education for physicians.
+UCSF is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 In 2011, UCSF received the ACCME's highest level of accreditation, Accreditation with Commendation.

 Please view our Services Page to see what our office can do for you in planning your CME conference, training, simulation or on-demand course.

 The University of California, San Francisco School of Medicine Continuing Medical Education Program provides lifelong learning opportunities for health care professionals in all areas of clinical care and research by providing diverse educational activities that aim to increase competence, enhance practice performance, and improve the health status of patients.
 These goals are integral to UCSF's overall mission of advancing health worldwide.
 We achieve this mission by the continued development, conduct and evaluation of live courses, regularly scheduled conferences, enduring materials, Internet CME and performance improvement CME.